-Reporting the amount of your rebate on your GST/HST return
+Reducing the amount of net tax owing on your GST/HST return by your rebate

-Answer yes to the question in Section 1 of Part C only if you are filing your rebate application with your GST/HST return and are reporting the amount of your rebate on line 111.
+Answer yes to the question at the bottom of Section I of Part C only if you are filing your rebate application with your GST/HST return and are reducing your net tax by the amount of your rebate.
 If you are doing this, indicate the reporting period of your GST/HST return on the rebate application.

-If you are applying for a rebate under reason code 10, 16, or 26, do not report the amount of your rebate on line 111 of your GST/HST return.
-For reason code 10, the registered supplier, and for reason code 26, the insurer, who paid or credited the amount of the rebate to you will file your rebate application with their GST/HST return, claiming an adjustment on line 107.
-For reason code 16, you must file your rebate application with the Prince Edward Island Tax Centre.
+If you are applying for a rebate under reason code 10, or 16, do not claim your rebate on line 111 of your GST/HST return.
+For reason code 10, the registered supplier who paid or credited the rebate to you will file your rebate application with his or her GST/HST return, claiming an adjustment on line 107.
+For reason code 16, you must file your rebate application with the Summerside Tax Centre.